"It's six below out," I told the back of my younger son's head, as he sat at the computer in the darkened living room, eating a bowl of cereal.

 I won't reprint the entire 14-line poem—copyright law—but you can read it on the site of the Poetry Foundation, which did get permission, by clicking here.
 The father pokes the fire into life, calls his son into the warm room.
 "No one ever thanked him," Hayden notes.

-There is, I realize, an element of self-justification in my quoting Hayden's poem, like those successful businessmen who love to quote Teddy Roosevelt's "The Man in the Arena" as a attempt to stifle valid criticisms against them.
-The poem is not a perfect fit.
+There is, I realize, an element of self-justification in my quoting Hayden's poem, like those successful businessmen who love to quote Teddy Roosevelt's "The Man in the Arena" as an attempt to stifle valid criticisms against them.
+The Hayden poem is not a perfect fit.
 I am not a laborer whose hands ache.
 Our house does not seethe with unspoken anger, at least I hope it doesn't.